-As development practices improved, the system starting putting more and more pressure on faster delivery, not just faster development, and Scott Prugh, and others, turned their minds to the DevOps challenge.
+As development practices improved, the system started putting more and more pressure on faster delivery, not just faster development, and Scott Prugh, and others, turned their minds to the DevOps challenge.
 Along the way, Scott became a contributor to SAFe, as the author of the Continuous Delivery Guidance article.

 Fast forward to 2014.
 At DevOps Enterprise Summit 2014, Scott describes how they have applied SAFe, and more importantly, the Lean and Flow principles that underlie it, to substantially improve productivity and throughput from development through deployment.

-If you have ever wondered how, specifically, Lean-Agile principles—like cadence and synchronization, cross functional teams, visualizing work, backlog management, reducing batch size, synchronized release planning and more—can increase the quality, throughput and delivery of large scale software in a seriously complex legacy environment, you have to watch this 20 minute video!
+If you have ever wondered how, specifically, Lean-Agile principles—like cadence and synchronization, cross-functional teams, visualizing work, backlog management, reducing batch size, synchronized release planning, and more—can increase the quality, throughput, and delivery of large scale software in a seriously complex legacy environment, you have to watch this 20-minute video!

-After all, until it’s deployed, all that cool new software doesn’t provide any real Value to anyone.
+After all, until it’s deployed, all that cool new software doesn’t provide any real value to anyone.